 - Leadership and Visions

 All members of the Board of Directors possess leadership, have wide visions and are free to make a decision.
 In addition, the Board of Directors participates in formulating or approving of visions, strategies, targets and budgets of the Company and supervises the Management so that it conduct business affairs efficiently and independently for an increase in the economic values and a sustainable growth of the business.
+In the past year, the Company has reviewed the Mission and Vision, and has adopted strategies that have been reviewed to perform, such as reflection in the form of activities.

 - Separation of Roles, Duties and Responsibilities between the Board of Directors and the Management